-Carbon monoxide poison is an odorless, colorless, tasteless gas.
-It’s a natural by-product of fuel combustion present in car exhaust and improperly vented furnaces, space heaters, water heaters, fireplaces, and tobacco smoke.
-It can quickly kill people as well as their pets.
+Carbon monoxide is an odorless, colorless, tasteless gas.
+It’s a natural byproduct of fuel combustion present in car exhaust, improperly vented furnaces, water heaters, fireplaces, tobacco smoke, and more.
+And it can quickly sicken or kill people, as well as their pets.

-We don't know if poisoned pets suffer headaches because they can't tell us about this early sign.
-They do act confused, lethargic, and drunk in the same way as human victims.
-If your normally high-energy puppy doesn’t want to play but acts rejuvenated once outside for a while, that could indicate a potential problem.
-A distinctive sign common to both people and pets is bright cherry-red gums in the mouth.
+We don't know for sure whether pets experience some of these symptoms when they're exposed to carbon monoxide.
+For instance, an animal can't tell us when they're having a headache.
+However, many animals do act confused, lethargic, and drunk in the same way human victims of carbon monoxide poisoning do.
+So if your normally high-energy puppy doesn’t want to play while inside your house but acts rejuvenated once it's outside for a while, that could indicate a potential carbon monoxide leak in your home.

-Here’s what happens.
-Carbon monoxide is inhaled, absorbed through the lungs into the bloodstream.
-There it binds with hemoglobin, the oxygen-transporting component of blood.
-This blocks the hemoglobin from using or carrying oxygen at all, which affects all areas of the body including the brain.
-The gas creates a kind of chemical suffocation.
+Carbon monoxide is inhaled and absorbed through the lungs into the bloodstream.
+It binds with hemoglobin, the oxygen-transporting component of the blood.
+This prevents the hemoglobin from carrying oxygen as normal, which in turn affects all parts of the body, including the brain.
+The carbon monoxide essentially creates a kind of chemical suffocation in the body.

 Treatment for Carbon Monoxide Poisoning

-Poison victims are treated with high concentrations of oxygen.
-That increases the amount of gas that is breathed out.
-Many hours of oxygen therapy may be required.
-In some cases, ventilation may be necessary.
+Victims of carbon monoxide poisoning are treated with high concentrations of oxygen.
+This increases the amount of gas that is breathed out, expelling as much poison as possible while making it easier for the body to circulate oxygen.
+Many hours of oxygen therapy and possibly ventilation might be required.